sdrasco/EdgeWalker/README.md

 - Python 3.11.5 or higher
 - A Polygon.io API key with access to options data
-- various python librarys described in `requirements.txt`
+- various python librarys described in `src/requirements.txt`

 ## Installation